-While each Blockchain platforms have their own technical methods for implementation, Ethereum’s smart-contract relies on JavaScript-like language called ‘Solidity’.
+While each Blockchain platforms have their own technical methods for implementation, Ethereum’s Smartcontract relies on JavaScript-like language called ‘Solidity’.
 The language invented to allow codification of human-understandable logic into programming language format understandable by ‘Ethereum Virtual Machine (EVM)’ named ‘JSON-RPC’.
 EVM represents a computational resource that shares amongst Ethereum network which allows machines with different environments to interact with Ethereum Blockchain without the need for specific computational environment or hardware.
 This allows Ethereum network to formed by wide variety of machines with different operation system and internal environment.
 At the same time, Ethereum Blockchain can adopt variety of consensus mechanism.
 The main Ethereum Blockchain initially adopted PoW.
 Due to limitation as it requires huge amount of computational resource to stay active, Ethereum network later forked the Blockchain line into several chain lines with different consensus. i.e., Proof of Stake and PBFT which adopt voting-like mechanism to allow reduction of computational resources consumption.
 As time passed, Ethereum community keeps on growing, now there are wide variety of consensus mechanism proposed to suit with different application and network environment.

 METHOD

 This section describes a method of how we implement XDS.b Profile based on Blockchain technology.
-It starts with a general use case scenario following with top view of the Blockchain network and consecutively narrowing into the design of XDS Blockchain, its components, and Smart-contract which took the main role to adapt the profile into the chain.
+It starts with a general use case scenario following with top view of the Blockchain network and consecutively narrowing into the design of XDS Blockchain, its components, and Smartcontract which took the main role to adapt the profile into the chain.

 A Use Case Scenario